gbraad/dreamcloud-docs/source/dreamcompute/tutorials/using-serverpilot-with-dreamcompute.rst

     :start-after: step-1
     :end-before: step-2

-Next we make the reques to the ServerPilot API to create new a new server ID and API key.
+Next we make the request to the ServerPilot API to create new a new server ID and API key.

 .. literalinclude:: examples/serverpilot.py